 12. Wildfire Odors

-Tobacco smells can come from your neighbor or from within your home.
+Weed and tobacco smells can come from your neighbor or from within your home.
 Whichever way both activated carbon and PCO air purifiers will help you get rid of the smell.
 However, if you can, take the smoking outside your home.
 Air purifiers should be last resort if you or someone in your home is the smoker and opt to smoke away from the house to completely get rid of the tobacco smoke.
+If the smell is coming from your neighbor's place then an air purifiers will be worth the investment.

 14. Vaping Odor